France Telecom close to deal to exit Austria

-Stada receives 3.6 billion euro offer from private equity group Cinven: FT

-German generic drugmaker Stada has received a 3.6 billion euro ($3.83 billion) takeover offer from private equity group Cinven, the Financial Times reported.

-PARIS France Telecom FTE.PA hopes to finalize a deal to sell its 35 percent stake in Orange Austria to Hutchison 3G in the coming days or weeks, according to a person familiar with the matter.
+PARIS Jan 16 France Telecom hopes to finalise a deal to sell its 35 percent stake in Orange Austria to Hutchison 3G in the coming days or weeks, according to a person familiar with the matter.

 The deal would value Orange Austria, jointly owned by France Telecom and private equity firm Mid-Europa Partners, at around 1 billion euros ($1.3 billion), according to Austrian media reports.